-10 Virtually Yours Beautiful Garden Tours
+10 Best Virtually Yours Beautiful Garden Tours

 When Joni Mitchell, sang “…we’ve got to get ourselves back to the garden,” little did she know visiting gardens would become one of those missed pleasures during a pandemic.
+Virtual garden tours are now available for your favorite gardens.

 Using Technology to View Gardens

-While most of our activities were curtailed during those challenging times, we discovered that if it was impossible to get to nature, we could bring nature into our spaces via a digital experience.
 Now, outdoor spaces are more appreciated that ever, which also means they may be more crowded, with long line ups.
 It may also means at least in my area, booking months in advance to ensure parking.

-Technology will never take the place of being there in person, but it is a great tool to experience and prepare for the in person experience.
+As I have already said, technology will never take the place of being there in person, but it is a great tool to experience and prepare for the in person experience.

 Gardens Around the World